roytang/blog/content/post/2018/02/globes-fair-use-policy-and-the-rotten-bananas-four-years-after.md

 url: /2018/02/globes-fair-use-policy-and-the-rotten-bananas-four-years-after/
 ---

-Around four years ago (give or take a few days), one of my many Twitter interactions with Globe Telecom's CS account went a little bit viral due to them trying to justify their Fair Use Policy by calling 3% of their users "rotten bananas&#8221;.
+Around four years ago (give or take a few days), one of my many Twitter interactions with Globe Telecom's CS account went a little bit viral due to them trying to justify their Fair Use Policy by calling 3% of their users "rotten bananas".
 Apparently I didn't bother writing on the blog about it back then, so I thought I'd do it now.

 <blockquote class="imgur-embed-pub" lang="en" data-id="GiJBHdX">
   <a href="https://imgur.com/GiJBHdX">View post on imgur.com</a>
 </blockquote>

 The exchange went a tiny bit viral on social media, with friends telling me about people I don't know sharing the image of the conversation on Facebook and Twitter.
 (I'm not sure if it was the exact same image above.).
-Even today, if you [Google &#8216;Globe "rotten bananas&#8221;][1]&#8216; you still get [a few relevant hits.][2]
+Even today, if you [Google &#8216;Globe "rotten bananas"][1]&#8216; you still get [a few relevant hits.][2]

 I believe the CS account eventually deleted the offending tweets, I can only see my own tweets on the matter:

 {{< tweet 431649435047583745 >}}

-Today, Globe Telecom no longer offers any plans with "unlimited data&#8221;, as far as I know.
+Today, Globe Telecom no longer offers any plans with "unlimited data", as far as I know.
 I feel like I can claim some nontrivial responsibility in that decision, but it doesn't seem like something to be proud of.

 I myself had resisted shifting to a new plan for a while (so I can carry over my unlimited data), but eventually had to shift to a 3gb capped plan because I wanted to get my mom a new phone on the cheap.
 They do offer unlimited data for their new fiber home broadband plans, for around 30% higher monthly fees than the capped plans.